Bedford, Greater Manchester

-Bedford, a suburb of Leigh, Greater Manchester is one of three ancient townships, Bedford, Pennington and Westleigh, that merged in 1875 to form the town of Leigh.
+Bedford is a suburb of Leigh, in the Wigan district, in the county of Greater Manchester, England.
+It was one of three ancient townships, Bedford, Pennington and Westleigh, that merged in 1875 to form the town of Leigh.
 Historically, Bedford was in Lancashire.

 History

 Toponymy

-Bedford means the "ford of Beda", which crossed the Pennington Brook, probably near Beaston Bridge on Warrington Road.
+Bedford means the "ford of Beda", which crossed Pennington Brook, probably near Beaston Bridge on Warrington Road.
 It was recorded as Beneford in 1200–21 and Bedeford in 1200 and 1296.

 Manor

-The manor, held of the Botelers of Warrington, was divided before the time from which records survive.
+The manor, held by the Botelers of Warrington, was divided before the time when records survived.
 Bedford Hall never assumed the role of a manor house and was occupied by tenants of the Kighleys who were absentee landlords.
 In 1301 half of the manor was held by the Kighleys, a quarter by the Sales who lived at the moated Hopecarr Hall and the rest by John Waverton of Brick House.
 Thomas Shuttleworth lived at Sandypool which was taken from the Kighley share.

 The area was rural and a small settlement grew at Butts where the road to Warrington branched from the Leigh to Manchester road.
 Several inns were built near the junction and in 1641 there was a shop selling "cheese, gunpowder, hops, tobacco and a variety of other goods".
 A corn mill was built by the Breaston Brook.